Dynamic-Capital/Dynamic-Capital/README.md

   project, launch, or integration checklist and see which ones have automation keys (`npm run checklists`).
-- Review the latest initiative summary with `./playbook`; use `--list` to discover archived updates or `--section` for desk-specific call-outs before governance reviews.
+- Review the latest initiative summary with `./playbook`; use `--list` to discover archived updates (tags appear alongside identifiers for easier fuzzy search) or `--section` for desk-specific call-outs before governance reviews, and attach the exported snippet to leadership channel posts for audit trails.
 - Keep `docs/env.md` in sync when introducing deployment settings such as `FUNCTIONS_BASE_URL` or log drain credentials (`LOGTAIL_SOURCE_TOKEN`, `LOGTAIL_URL`).
 Pair updates with the summary script so both docs reference